chaisql/chai/README.md

 ### Can I use existing Postgres tools?

-Yes, ChaiSQL aims to be compatible with PostgreSQL drivers and ORMs.
+Not yet.
+ChaiSQL is PostgreSQL-API _inspired_, but it does not speak the Postgres wire protocol and is not compatible with psql, pg_dump, or drivers that expect a Postgres server.